Wednesday, April 10, 2019

 some nearby properties.

-One of the board members, a flaming liberal from the university, demanded that the pie diagram be modified to show mining, oil and gas were not important - she demanded we make up statistics to fit her agenda!
+One board member, a flaming liberal professor from the university, demanded the pie diagram be modified to show mining, oil and gas were not important!
+She demanded that statistics needed to be modified to fit her agenda!
 "Mining can't be important she exclaimed - it's bad for the environment and attracts dirty people".
-I mentioned they were dirty because they have to work for a living (unlike her) and mention mining was also referenced in the Holy Bible, and no where did it indicate mining was a bad profession - remember the Golden Fleece?
-This was a sheep skin used in a sluice to extract gold.
-As I suspected, she was not into the Bible.
-Most extreme liberals have never heard of the Bible or any facts.
+Hausel mentioned they were dirty because they have to work for a living (unlike her) and mention mining was also referenced in the Holy Bible, and no where did it indicate mining was a bad profession - remember the Golden Fleece?
+This was sheep skin used in a sluice to extract gold.
+As suspected, she was not into the Bible.

-That was one of the first times I saw science taking it in the shorts for politics - and this was 30 years ago.
-I finally quit working at the Children's Museum when the rest of the board sided with the liberal and modified the pie diagram to show mining and oil and gas contributed little to the state.
-I didn't want to be associated with lies - but over the years, I found this was characteristic of people with political agendas from the state geologist, to the governor, to the president.
+That was one of the first times science took it in the shorts for politics - and this was 30 years ago.
+Hausel quit volunteering at the Children's Museum when the rest of the board sided with the liberal professor and modified the pie diagram to show mining and oil and gas contributed little to the state.

-How did I get onto that subject?
-Ah, I know, I was thinking about the time I worked on the Copper King property while at the WGS.
-Over the years, I developed a fascination with different mining districts, and one of my favorites was the Silver Crown district.
-At one time I had planned to do a detailed study of the hydrothermal alteration patterns at the Copper King mine and acquired drill core from the US Bureau of Mines.
-I was hoping to find money to pay for thin sections and microprobe analyses, when the director decided the core (several $million worth of core) was collecting dust and without warning, he transported all of the core on a weekend to the city dump.
+Over the years, he developed a fascination with different mining districts, and one of his favorites was the Silver Crown.
+At one time he had planned to do a detailed study of the hydrothermal alteration patterns at the Copper King and acquired drill core from the US Bureau of Mines and hoped to find money to pay for thin sections and microprobe analyses, but it didn't work out.

 Stockworks at the Copper King

-In spite of this and other set-backs, I was able to spend time on the ground at the Silver Crown district and at the Copper King mine and was able to map the accessible underground mines in the district (Hausel and Jones, 1982) and over the years, I spent time researching the mineralization and alteration at the Copper King mine and nearby properties (Hausel, 1997).
-It became clear to me that the Copper King was a deeply eroded core of a Proterozoic age gold-copper porphyry system and over the years when I had exploration geologists and company CEOs visiting my office on the UW Campus while they were searching for ideas for gold mines, I told many that this was one of my top picks for a commercial gold deposit.
-Some of these people listen, and it was picked up time and time again.
-But like most commercial gold deposits, development awaits the right alignment of the stars.
+In spite of this and set-backs, he was able to spend time on the ground at the Silver Crown district and at the Copper King mine and map the accessible underground mines in the district (Hausel and Jones, 1982) and over the years, spent time researching the mineralization and alteration at the Copper King mine and nearby properties (Hausel, 1997).
+It became clear that the Copper King was a deeply-eroded core of a Proterozoic age gold-copper porphyry.
+Over the years, he had exploration geologists and company CEOs visiting his office on the UW Campus while searching for ideas for gold mines.
+They were told that this was one of his top picks for a commercial gold deposit.
+Some listened, and it was picked up time and time again.
+But like most commercial gold deposits, development awaits the an alignment of stars.

 Pervasive propylitic altered quartz monzonite

-And it is apparent that the deposit is bigger - based on exploration and drilling - it is open in every direction (except up, maybe).
+It is apparent that the deposit is bigger - based on exploration and drilling - it is open in every direction (except up).
 That's right, drilling has yet to find the limits of the ore deposit.
 However, the ore appears to end to the east - or does it?
-I recently mapped a fault and found that the footwall on the east side had down dropped - how far down is anyone's guess at the moment, but it needs to be drilled to find out if the mineralization continues in that direction.
-I would be very surprised if it does.

 Then there is the problem of having similar anomalies in the area.
 Terry Klein of the USGS pointed out that there were similar hydrothermal anomalies nearby, and I worked on another I found that appears to be very large, but could not map the anomaly due to private land access problems.